Grants

 A red line drawing of a person at a podium with a microphone Description automatically generatedEngage diverse stakeholders to bolster adequate, reliable public funding for election operations.

-A red line drawing of a person at a podium with a microphone Description automatically generatedEngage diverse stakeholders who support sound policy and public funding for nonpartisan election administration.
+A red line drawing of a person at a podium with a microphone Description automatically generatedEngage diverse stakeholders to mobilize support for evidence-based policy on impartial election administration.

 • The R Street Institute and the SNF Agora Institute at Johns Hopkins University will work to engage community leaders in events that develop state-level, nonpartisan plans to improve election administration and foster confidence in their states’ election systems.